stack-auth/npm-daycare/README.md

 # npm-daycare

-A daycare for npm's freshest arrivals.

-`npm-daycare` is an npm proxy that filters out all packages with fewer than X downloads, and only returns versions that are older than Y days.
+An npm registry proxy that doesn't include package versions released in the last 48h or packages with fewer than 5,000 downloads.

 ---